 Visitors entering the A Room of Memory attest to its effectiveness in arousing memories.
 The work gives the public the ability to explore and feel the lives of the people in the Berlin Wall era.
 Every piece and space reflects the walls’ remnants and showcases the sufferings experienced.

-Each object in the installation, therefore, became venerated relics with packed with sacred and unique meanings.
+Each object in the installation, therefore, became venerated relics packed with sacred and unique meanings.
 And like many of Shiota’s works, A Room of Memory has a magnificent towering structure similar to a chapel.
 They are what you can misconstrue as places for worship, contemplation, and contemplation.

 Other works by Shiota